Alternative Choices for You

 The iOS VPN app gives users the choice of IKEv2, OpenVPN, and KeepSolid Wise (TCP and UDP) protocols.
 This is good, and the inclusion of OpenVPN on iOS is excellent; because it is pretty rare.

-KeepSolid VPN Unlimited is a VPN that is a good all-rounder.
-Anybody looking for a VPN that is solid in terms of encryption won’t go far wrong with VPN Unlimited, and it is fair to say that it is a well-priced service that can not be considered expensive.
-However, the VPN's IPv6 leaks are concerning and do mean that Mac users should probably look elsehwere.
+KeepSolid VPN Unlimited is a VPN provider that is a good all-rounder.
+Anybody looking for a VPN that is solid in terms of encryption won’t go far wrong with VPN Unlimited, and it is fair to say that it is a well-priced service that is quite easy on the wallet.
+However, the VPN's IPv6 leaks are indeed concerning and mean that Mac users should look elsewhere.

 This VPN does keep some limited connection logs, including bandwidth use logs.
-However, those logs are exteremely minimal and do not include IP addresses next to time stamps.
-This means that the VPN is as close to a no logs VPN as it is possible to get, and we generally consider the service secure in terms of privacy.
-On the other hand it is based in the US, which depending on your threat model may be enough to put you off the service.
+However, those logs are extremely minimal and do not include IP addresses next to time stamps.
+This means that the VPN is as close to a no-logs VPN as it is possible to get, and we generally consider the service secure in terms of privacy.
+On the other hand, it is based in the US, which depending on your threat model, may be enough to put you off the service entirely.

 As far as connection speeds are concerned, this VPN is nothing to phone home about.
-Average downloads over a six month period demonstrate that it is a VPN that will have no problems streaming in HD, which is good.
+Average downloads over a three-month period demonstrate that it is a VPN that will have no problems streaming in HD, which is good, but there are definitely much faster VPN services out there.
 We also really like the fact that this VPN accesses the majority of popular streaming services.
 However, it is also true that speeds have been slipping more recently, which may become a problem if it persists.

-Finally, if you subscribe for three years this VPN becomes extremely cheap, which may suit people on a budget.
-The lifetime subscription plans are also interesting – and even if the VPN stays in business for just 5 years more; you would end up saving some money.
-However, we would probably recommend against commiting for such a long period of time, because there are better services at a similar price point – and it is nice to have the option to leave a service if it starts to lose its way.
+Finally, if you opt for the annual subscription plan, this VPN becomes extremely cheap, which may suit people on a budget.
+The lifetime subscription plan is also interesting – and even if the VPN stays in business for just 5 years more; you would end up saving some money.
+However, we would recommend against committing for such a long period of time, because there are better services at a similar price point – and it is nice to have the option to leave a service if it starts to lose its way.